ShenCiao/CialloVulkan/README.md

 <img src=".\articles\naiive brush engine.jpg" alt="naiive brush engine" style="zoom:100%;" />

-*Fig. - The  triangle directs upward is drawn by Articulated Line, another is by Equidistant Dot.*
+*Fig. - Triangle directs upward is drawn by Articulated Line, another is by Equidistant Dot.*

 Polyline/polygon in 2D space is the counterpart of mesh in 3D space.
 Real time rendering on polyline could potentially save GPU from fetching GBs of texture or video.
 It'll make large scale animation and real time lighting in 2D games possible.
 And help to make better VTuber avatars ([learn more](./articles/miscellaneous.md#vtuber's-avatar)).